 The Dallas Cowboys have played the Arizona Cardinals 91 times up until January 2022.
 To date, the Dallas Cowboys have won 56 games, the Cowboys lost 34 times and there has been one draw.
 However, there has been a recent two-game losing streak for the Cowboys after the team’s most recent loss to Arizona back in January of 2022.

 Who Are the Dallas Cowboys Main Rivals?

 The Cowboys have a few rivals.
-There is an ongoing rivalry between the Washington Football Team and the Cowboys.
+There is an ongoing rivalry between the Washington Commanders and the Cowboys.
 There is also a rivalry between the Green Bay Packers, that they play around once every three years.
 The Packers have been most successful out of this rivalry and even managed a home win at Lambeau Field of 45-7 in 2010.
 They also knocked out the Cowboys in the 2014 Divisional Round – and despite leading 14-7 in the first half, the second half saw them drop the game 26-21… a bitter disappointment for the team against their fierce rivals.
 However, the Cowboys did manage an 8 game winning streak between 1991-1996.